What is a pain relief injection?

 You will need to arrange transportation home following the pain relief injection procedure.
 The pain relief injection site may be sore for a few days, which can be treated by applying moist heat and ice for a day or two.
 It is important to rest the area following the pain relief injection procedure.
 Gentle stretching is often beneficial.

-For additional information regarding pain relief injections please call Southeast Pain and Spine Care to schedule an appointment with one of our pain management doctors.
+For additional information regarding pain relief injections, please request an appointment with one of our Southeast Pain and Spine Care pain management physicians.